RaumZeitLabor: Nationwide awareness

 RaumZeitLabor is known in the European hackerspace culture for participating in several events and initiating the Large Hackerspace Convention (LHC), a networking conference for many hackerspaces.

 The hackerspace is also known for its transparency concerning information and everyday life.
 In the founding phase the creation of an internal-only mailing list was denied.
-Via the software Infoscreen the hackerspace publishes several information concerning the association, for example the bank balance.
+Via the software Info screen the hackerspace publishes several information concerning the association, for example the bank balance.
 According to this approach, non-members are always welcome.

 RaumZeitLabor organizes the international Trollcon, a conference about the social phenomenon of trolling.
 Trollcon 2012 had about 100 attendees, also members of the press.
 Amongst the speakers were for example lawyer Udo Vetter and media artist Dragan Espenschied.
 As part of the event, member of Pirate Party Germany in the Abgeordnetenhaus of Berlin, Christopher Lauer, received the prize "Troll of the Year".

 The association organizes and publishes speeches weekly, for example about particle accelerator LHC at CERN.

 Because members of the hackerspace are actively participating in hacker events like Chaos Communication Congress, SIGINT or FrOsCon, the RaumZeitLabor meanwhile has an outstanding perception in the German and European hacker subculture.
 Numerous press articles concerning the 29th Chaos Communication Congress are mentioning the RaumZeitLabor as representative of the German hacker subculture.